Learning how to invest is an important part of becoming financially free. Good thing that it’s not that hard to start investing today.

 Knowing the differences between these three, and being able to analyze how each of your investment earns, can be a valuable guide in achieving balance in your investment portfolio.

-Investments are often categorized by its risk type – zero, low (conservative), moderate and high (aggressive).
+Investments are often categorized by its risk type – almost zero, low (conservative), moderate and high (aggressive).

-A time deposit, for example, is a zero risk investment.
-And without considering the effects of inflation, your money in a time deposit account will always appreciate.
+A time deposit, for example, is an almost zero risk investment.
+Assuming the bank won’t close, and without considering inflation, then your money will always appreciate.

 Meanwhile, with the other three, your money can go either up, or down.
 The level of risk dictates how much your investment could potentially gain (or lose).